Using ChatGPT from OpenAI

 Expanded prompt:

 Create a communication plan for [topic/change/initiative].
 The audience groups are [audiences].
 The purpose is [inform / train / encourage action / prepare for change / gather feedback].
-The desired tone is [professional / reassuring / concise / transparent / instructional].
-Organize the plan in this format:
+Include objectives, key messages, channels, timing, likely questions, a draft announcement, and next steps.

 Useful follow-up: